Post Intensive Care Syndrome

 Causes and Risk Factors of Post-Intensive Care Syndrome

-The limbic system is a group of structures within the brain playing a key role in the development of PICS with functions in the formation of memory and the regulation of emotions.
+The limbic system is a group of structures within the brain that play a key role in the development of PICS, which functions in the formation of memory and the regulation of emotions.
 A key structure within the limbic system includes the Amygdala, which is involved in the processing of information and regulating the Fight or Flight stress response.
-When the body is exposed to a range of stressors including, physical trauma and increased inflammation, an overreaction in the Amygdala may occur, thus exacerbating symptoms of PICS.
+When the body is exposed to a range of stressors, including physical trauma and increased inflammation, an overreaction in the Amygdala may occur, thus exacerbating symptoms of PICS.12

 Certain groups of people may be at a higher risk of developing PICS, including:

-• Pre-existing Psychological Conditions Impacting Rate of Recovery
+- Pre-existing Psychological Conditions Impacting Rate of Recovery13

 How Post Intensive Care Syndrome is Treated

 Due to the multifaceted nature of PICS, there is no one-size-fits-all treatment approach.
-There is hope for those who want to improve their quality of life after an ICU stay by following some typical approaches.
-By focusing on the aspects of physical, cognitive, social, and mental health, the symptoms of PICS can begin to improve.
+However, there is hope for those who want to improve their quality of life after an ICU stay by following some typical approaches.
+Focusing on physical, cognitive, social, and mental health can begin to improve the symptoms of PICS.
 Before we take a deeper look into PICS from a neuroplasticity perspective, let’s understand some of these different typical approaches along with some of the advantages and disadvantages of each approach.

 Physical and Occupational Rehabilitation